- Practice Areas

 Sometimes it can be difficult to prove the driver who hit you was distracted at the time of the accident, but there are a couple of ways to gather evidence to support your claim.
 For example, witness statements taken at the scene of the accident could help you and your attorney show the driver that caused the accident was distracted.
 In addition, if the at-fault driver was using their cellphone, it may be possible for your attorney to obtain that driver’s cellphone records to show whether or not the driver was talking or texting at the time of the accident.

 If you were driving distracted and caused an accident, not only will you face distracted driving charges, but, in Georgia, you could face a civil liability lawsuit for any injuries you caused.

 In Georgia, distracted driving may be harder to prove than other types of accident claims.
-If you were hit by a distracted driver, Atlanta, Georgia attorney, Christopher Simon strongly encourages you to seek out the advice of a qualified personal injury attorney who can assist you in building a strong case to present to the insurance company.
+If you were hit by a distracted driver, Atlanta, Georgia attorney, Christopher Simon strongly encourages you to seek out the advice of a qualified Atlanta accident attorney who can assist you in building a strong case to present to the insurance company.